80Ultraman/OCD40_Keyboard/README.md

 # OCD40_Keyboard

-A planck-like keyboard, compatible with qmk
+###This is a planck-like keyboard with both PCB file and case file.